Earth Science News

 - Aggressive marketing -

-A 2022 study by Freedom House, the democracy promotion research group which has also seen US government funding slashed by Trump, found that China has ramped up its media footprint globally with a strategy of offering free or low-cost content.
+A 2022 study by Freedom House, the democracy promotion research group which has also seen US government funding slashed by Trump, found that China has ramped up its media footprint globally.

-In contrast to China's often formal official media, Russia has aggressively challenged the West through government-run Sputnik and TT.
+While Chinese media are often formal in tone, Russia has aggressively challenged the West through government-run Sputnik and RT.

 After Europeans banned the outlets in the wake of Russia's 2022 invasion of Ukraine, Russia has set its sights on Africa, including through social media campaigns targeting Western health projects, according to the Global Engagement Center, the State Department's anti-disinformation arm that also recently closed.

-Sarah Cook, a researcher who led the 2022 Freedom House report, said it was not as simple as China taking over from VOA, which did not enter into local contracts in the same way that Chinese media does.
+Sarah Cook, a researcher who led the 2022 Freedom House report, said it was not as simple as China taking over from VOA, which did not enter into local contracts in the same way as Chinese media.

 But a very different sort of journalism could dominate if China rather than the United States funds reporting in the developing world.